Farhad-Davaripour/Step_by_Step_Data_Analysis_Auto_Dataset/README.md

 * 1-dimensional polynomial regression model
 * Multi-dimensional polynomial regression model

-5) model evaluation and decision making are carried out using the following statistical methods:
+5) model evaluation and decision making is carried out using the following statistical methods:
 * Mean Square Error (MSE)
 * R-Square

-✓ Link to the notebook: [Link](https://github.com/Farhad-Davaripour/Descriptive_Statistical_Analysis_Auto_Dataset/blob/main/Code_Python.ipynb)

-The dataset includes auto info provided by [Data Analysis with Python](https://www.coursera.org/learn/data-analysis-with-python?) and could be downloaded from IBM cloud.

-✓ Link to the dataset: [Link](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DA0101EN-SkillsNetwork/labs/Data%20files/auto.csv)

-✓ link for the description of each column of the dataset [Link](https://archive.ics.uci.edu/ml/machine-learning-databases/autos/imports-85.names)

 ## About The Author